TobiRourou/Raid-Attab-Technical-Writing/Cloud Gaming Explained.md

 # Cloud Gaming Explained

 ## What is Cloud Gaming?
-Cloud Gaming, among other cloud services, is a streaming-based service, much like Netflix, that allows you play games run in remote powerful servers from your PC, Console, Tablet or phone.
+Cloud Gaming, among other cloud services, is a streaming-based service, much like Netflix, that allows you play games streaming from powerful remote servers to your PC, console, tablet or phone.
 Much of the effort is done by the service's end by maintaining solid CPU and GPU performance along with consistent video compression while the end user is required to have a fast internet connection along with the game-specific input device (keyboard/controller).

 ## When did Cloud Gaming become a thing?
 Cloud Gaming as a concept has never seen the light of day until E3 2000, as the service was announced by G-Cluster startup.
 The service consisted of providing remote access to PC Games that ran on their servers through customer-friendly portals.